From The Magazine On Raising

 Best hatching success with bobwhite quail will occur by using a good quality forced air incubator that should be up and running well ahead of when the first eggs are set.
 Most breeders hatch their quail eggs at a temperature of approximately 99.75º F and wet bulb humidity of around 86º F. The exact humidity setting used by different bobwhite quail breeders may vary from one quail producer to another depending on the local climate and other factors.
 Incubation time is about 23 days for the bobwhite quail.

 There are numerous ways to build housing, brooders, etc. for keeping and breeding bobwhites that are described by quail breeders in their articles in the magazine.
 Game bird netting is often used in pen construction.
-J. A. Cissel Mfg.
-Co. has been a leading source of game farm netting for quail and game bird farms for decades.
-Quail producers can purchase a strong 30 lb. breaking strength polypropylene netting from J. A. Cissel that is excellent for quail pen construction in non-snow areas.
-It's lightweight and available in wider widths.
-It's also excellent for brooder pens for larger breeds and is excellent for quail and birds of similar size.
-Call J. A. Cissel Manufacturing Company or visit their website to purchase this product or obtain information on the many other types of netting they have available for quail, pheasants, and other game birds.
-They also have excellent catching nets and other products for the game farm.
+A leading source of game farm netting for quail and game bird farms is Endurance Net, Inc. Visit their website to obtain information on the many types of netting they have available for quail, pheasants, and other game birds.